dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 >
 > For more information, see [dotnet workload uninstall](/dotnet/core/tools/dotnet-workload-uninstall).

-> [!TIP]
-> If you don't uninstall the .NET Aspire workload, and you've installed the [.NET Aspire SDK](../fundamentals/dotnet-aspire-sdk.md) and templates, you will see both .NET Aspire 8.0 and .NET Aspire 9.0 templates.
+If you don't uninstall the .NET Aspire workload, and you've installed the [.NET Aspire SDK](../fundamentals/dotnet-aspire-sdk.md) and templates, you will see both .NET Aspire 8.0 and .NET Aspire 9.0 templates.

 ## Manually upgrade to .NET Aspire 9.0